rajkumarwolftiger/rajkumar_tasks/README.md

 ### Task 2: Audio Preprocessing
 - **Challenge - End-of-Lecture Content:** As hinted, listening to the audio revealed that the last 10-20 seconds often contain outro music, credits, or acknowledgments not present in the transcript.
 This creates a severe audio-text mismatch.
-- **Solution:** I implemented a solution within the `task2_process_audio.sh` script to automatically trim the last 10 seconds from every audio file before any other processing.
-This is a simple but highly effective heuristic for cleaning up lecture-style content.
+- **Solution:** I implemented a solution based on a fixed-duration trimming heuristic.
+After observing that the NPTEL lectures have a highly consistent structure, I determined that the non-spoken intro and outro segments have a predictable length.

+    My task2_process_audio.sh script leverages this pattern by taking the start and end trim durations (e.g., 12 and 31 seconds) as command-line arguments.
+For each audio file, it calculates the new duration and uses a single, efficient ffmpeg command to perform the precise trim, convert the file to 16kHz mono WAV, and normalize the volume.
+This approach is significantly faster and more computationally efficient than a VAD-based model and is perfectly suited for the uniform structure of this specific dataset.
 - **Parallelization:** Implementing parallel processing in the bash script significantly sped up the audio conversion.
 The script spawns background processes up to the user-defined CPU limit (`N`), making it scalable for large datasets with thousands of files.

 ### Task 3: Text Preprocessing
 - **Challenge - Audio-Text Misalignment:** This was the most critical data quality issue.
 The PDF transcripts often contained introductory text (e.g., course title, professor's name) that was displayed on a title slide but was not spoken in the audio.
 The processed audio, after silence trimming, would start with the first spoken words, creating a mismatch.
-- **Solution:** The ideal solution is a manual alignment step where a human listens to the start of each audio clip and cleans the corresponding transcript.
-For this project's scope, I noted this as a critical next step for quality assurance.
-An automated approach could involve using a pre-trained ASR model to get a rough transcript of the first few seconds and then perform a string alignment to find the correct starting point in the text, but this is complex.
+- **Solution:** To solve the critical audio-text misalignment, I implemented a Forced Alignment pipeline using a pre-trained Whisper ASR model.
+This automated approach is far more accurate than simple heuristics and serves as the gold standard for creating high-quality, synchronized datasets.

+    * The task3_process_text.py script works by: Loading the pre-trained whisper-timestamped model.
+    * For each audio/PDF pair, it provides the full, messy PDF transcript and the corresponding processed audio to the model.

+    * The model "listens" to the audio and simultaneously "reads" the text, finding the exact sequence of words from the PDF that are actually spoken in the audio.

+    * It then extracts only this aligned text, automatically discarding all non-spoken introductory content.
     - **`num2words` Library:** This library was effective for converting digits to words, which is crucial as STT models learn to map sounds to words, not digits.

 ### Task 5: Dashboard and Metrics
 - **Tool Choice:** I chose **Streamlit** for the dashboard because it allows for rapid development of interactive data applications directly in Python, making it a perfect fit for this pipeline.